Undergraduate Program

 The undergraduate Electrical Engineering degree at Mines strives to produce future leaders who can serve the profession, the community, and society.
 We do this by:

-• Providing a breadth and depth of technical expertise as it applies to various applications in the broad fields of electrical engineering
+• Providing a breadth and depth of technical expertise as it applies to various applications in the broad fields of electrical engineering.

-• Supplementing technical education with training in professional skills including ethics, communication, societal responsibilities, and team-work
+• Supplementing technical education with training in professional skills including ethics, communication, societal responsibilities, and team-work.

-• Creating a student-centered learning environment based on curricular innovation
+• Creating a student-centered learning environment based on curricular innovation.

 The undergraduate EE degree at Mines caters to various industries including electric power and energy, renewable energy, aerospace, communications, robotics, and diverse industries that rely on embedded intelligence to manage data and systems.
 Students graduate with relevant and cutting edge technical knowledge through the core courses and very well-designed specialized electives in the areas of energy systems and power electronics, antennas and wireless communications, information and systems sciences, and integrated circuits and electronics.
 Undergraduate students in the department have the opportunity to participate in research projects along with graduate students and the faculty.